pivotal-cf/docs-tiledev/README.md

-## This repo is for the Tile Developer Guide content only.
+## This repo is for Tile Developer Guide content only.
 See the [Tile Developer Guide Book Repo](https://github.com/pivotal-cf/docs-book-tiledev) for the book that publishes this content.

 ## PCF Services Documentation Template